The Authority of Darkness

 But for us also, to whom it (the righteousness of God) shall be imputed, if we believe on Him who raised up Jesus our Lord from the dead; Romans 4:24

 Paul’s gospel certainly is not the same gospel as what Jesus preached.
-Can you imagine why?
-Well, for three, the mystery of Christ which Paul preached was not revealed to man until after Jesus died, was raised, and ascended.
+For three, the mystery of Christ which Paul preached was not revealed to man until after Jesus died, was raised, and ascended.
 The mystery of Christ was prepared by God before the world began, for our glory, but was not revealed to us until the gospel of Paul (and others whose writings we no longer have).

 But we speak the wisdom of God in a mystery, that which was hidden, which God prepared before the world unto our glory; Which none of the princes of this world knew; for had they known it, they would not have crucified the Lord of glory.
 I Corinthians 2:7,8